 Similar to other purchase transactions, the underwriters' purchases to cover the syndicate short sales may have the effect of raising or maintaining the market price of our ADSs or preventing or retarding a decline in the market price of our ADSs.
 As a result, the price of our ADSs may be higher than the price that might otherwise exist in the open market.

-The underwriters may conduct these transactions on the [New York Stock Exchange] [Nasdaq Global Market], in the over-the-counter market or otherwise.
+The underwriters may conduct these transactions on Nasdaq, in the over-the-counter market or otherwise.